abnormalplot24/EECS486FinalProject/README.md

 3. pip3 install nltk

 Running the Script
-To run the script, execute:
+To run the script, navigate to the LR_glove_experiment folder and execute: python3 logistic_regression_glove.py
-python3 logistic_regression_glove.py
 The expected outputs are accuracy and f-1 scores from train and test as well as a confusion matrix graph display.
 <br>